Complementary Medicine Evaluation Programme: Outcomes

 Part 1 was carried out by a team from the Panmedion Foundation, a pro-CAM think tank.
-The results were not published in the peer-reviewed literature but an expanded version was separately published an translation as "Homeopathy in Healthcare: Effectiveness, Appropriateness, Safety, Costs".
+The results were not published in the peer-reviewed literature but an expanded version was separately published a translation as "Homeopathy in Healthcare: Effectiveness, Appropriateness, Safety, Costs".
 This paper, promoted by homeopathy supporters as a "Swiss government report" was strongly criticised and characterised as "a case study of research misconduct" due to undeclared conflicts of interest, reversal of the normal hierarchy of evidence and other concerns, prompting Dr. Felix Gurtner of the Swiss Federal Office of Public Health to disown its purported status.

 Part 2 was published in The Lancet as Are the clinical effects of homoeopathy placebo effects?
 Comparative study of placebo-controlled trials of homoeopathy and allopathy.

 The terms-of-reference for the PEK study stated that the results of the study would determine which complementary medicines, if any, would continue to be supported by the national insurance program in Switzerland.
 However, before the study was completed and the final draft report reviewed by the international Review Board, the government announced that it would withdraw support for all complementary approaches to medicine.

 Proponents of CAM (including the scientific director of the program) were dissatisfied with the outcome.